What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 There are a few purposes for wearing a BJJ rash guard.
 The first one is pretty self-evident since the name says it all.
 That is of course to prevent rashes and mat burn.
 In addition to this, rashguards will also help protect you from other things as well such as ringworm or staph.

 Rashguards can also help to keep your rolling partners safe as well.
-Often times if someone is wearing a regular shirt it might make it more likely to spread germs and other diseases.
-In addition, when some shirts become wet they can become loose and trap people’s fingers and toes when rolling.
+Often if someone is wearing a regular shirt it might make it more likely to spread germs and other diseases.

 Rash guards come in a variety of designs and colors.
 There are honestly a ton of designs to choose from depending on your style.
 In addition, rashguards come in both long and short-sleeve options.